Information About Elementary School Visits

 How Does A Book Get Published?
 What Are The Steps?

-Manuscripts printed out on the computer: I show children revision after revision after revision, demonstrating that I shouldn't be called a writer, but a Rewriter, because I work on my stories until they are just right.
+In a vivid PowerPoint presentation, I show my audiences the many stages of my books: the original written manuscripts scribbled on yellow legal pads, the stories printed out, then revised, over and over.
+I tell children, I should be called a re-writer because I often write my stories as much as twenty times.
 This is a comfort to children, who, like me, are always having to do things over.
 My book, THE MATZAH THAT PAPA BROUGHT HOME, took 37 tries!

 How Do You Feel When Your Stories Aren't Working?